szczyglis-dev/py-gpt/README.md

 etc.

-From version `2.0.147` it is possible to use `@` ID tags to automatically use summary of previous contexts in current discussion.
+You can also use `@` ID tags to automatically use summary of previous contexts in current discussion.
 To use context from previous discussion with specified ID use following syntax in your query:

 ```@123```